lae-laps/whatsapp-bot/README.md

 ## How to Run

+ - Install `node.js` on the machine - Remember to install the latest version - use node repo
+ - Install `whatsap-web.js` library with `npm i whatsapp-web.js`
  - ```node main.js```
  - Copy QR code and run under `qrencode` - use `./qr` script
  - Scan QR with whatsapp mobile as if connecting to whatsapp web

 ## Scripts